 - 1.5 Where To Eat & Drink In Bagan

 In this backpackers travel guide to Bagan I will let you in on all the top things to do in Bagan, where to sleep, eat and more!

 How Many Days To Spend Backpacking Bagan?

 I spent a total of four days backpacking Bagan and in all honesty this was probably too long to spend just exploring the temples.
 If you were going to head further out of the main Bagan archaeological zone this would probably be the perfect amount of time to spend in Bagan.
-Though, if you are just wanting to see a couple sunrises and sunsets over the temples would recommend spending three days.
+Though Bagan is one of the best places to visit in Myanmar, so if you are wanting to see a couple sunrises and sunsets over the temples would recommend spending three days.
 Trust me, at the end you will be completely templed out!

 Further down in this backpacking Bagan travel guide I will let you know the best things to see in this amazing destination!